MilchRatchet/Luminary/README.md

 - Implement refraction.
 - Implement better Importance Sampling.

-As a denoiser I use Optix since any non machine learning denoiser is quite frankly not all that great and machine learning is out of the scope of this project.
+As a denoiser I use `Optix` since any non machine learning denoiser is quite frankly not all that great and machine learning is out of the scope of this project.

-# Licences

-The licence for this code can be found in the `LICENCE` file.

-The `zlib` library is used for the compression part of the `png` routine.
-Details about its authors and its licence can be found in `Luminary/lib/zlib/zlib.h`.

-The `SDL2` library is used for the realtime mode.
-Details about its authors and its licence can be found in `Luminary/lib/SDL/SDL.h`.

 # Usage